versatiles-org/versatiles-documentation/compendium/specification_frontend.md

     Folder for [VersaTiles Style](https://github.com/versatiles-org/versatiles-style), which contains the `versatiles-style.js` file to generate map styles.

    - 📂 **`.../`**
-    Optionally you can include other libraries like [MapLibre GL Inspect](https://github.com/maplibre/maplibre-gl-inspect), ...
+    Optionally you can include other libraries such as [MapLibre GL Inspect](https://github.com/maplibre/maplibre-gl-inspect), ...

   - 📂 **`sprites/`**
    [Contains all map sprites (image files with multiple small graphical icons or symbols used on the map)](#folder-assetssprites)